If your body were the solar system, your core would be the sun. Here’s how to make sure it shines.

 “Crunches are not safe for older adults because they put unnecessary stress on the spine in multiple ways,” Williams says.
 “Many older adults suffer from degeneration in their spine.
 Adding more stress to this area increases the likelihood of injury.”

-To target your rectus abdominis without stressing your back, Williams recommends swapping the traditional crunch and situp for the McGill curlup, named for Stuart McGill, Ph.D., who designed the exercise and is widely regarded as the world’s top spinal researcher.
+To target your rectus abdominis without stressing your back, Williams recommends swapping the traditional crunch and situp for the McGill curlup.
+It’s named for Stuart McGill, Ph.D., who designed the exercise and is widely regarded as the world’s top spinal researcher.

 To perform the move, lie flat on your back on the floor with one leg extended straight out in front of you and the other bent with foot flat on the floor.
 Place your hands, palms down, on the floor underneath your low back, and raise your elbows just off the floor.